 Take a moment to think about what could be causing you anxiety or depression in your life.

-Hiking Increase Self-Esteem and Self-Confidence
+Hiking Builds Self-Esteem and Self-Confidence

 Another mental health benefit of hiking is its ability to increase self-esteem and self-confidence.